michaelshiloh/resourcesForClasses/README.md

 time to make the wires tidy can save you a lot of time later when things don't work.

+## Wisdom

+1. MY GUIDING PRINCIPLES AFTER 20 YEARS OF PROGRAMMING Medium
+Alex Ewerlöf wrote an excellent article about his principles for working with software that I found could also apply to working on mechanical and electrical systems.

 ## Smoothing Readings from Noisy Sensors using Filters

 1. Running average, built-in example in Arduino (File -> Examples -> Analog ->